 The fabric is a slip stitch one, so it will be short and narrow.
 That is something to be considered when planning cast on, bind off, and beginning and ending edges of the piece.

-In Japanese machines a ribber comb is recommended.
-If casting on single bed, start with waste yarn, poke the comb through that, and proceed as you would for any other rib fabric.
+In Japanese machines, a ribber comb is recommended.
+If casting on the single bed, start with waste yarn, poke the comb through that, and proceed as you would for any other rib fabric.

 My sample is knit on a 910, with white squares drawn.
 This is what happens when you forget to color reverse.
 The all blue squares now became “white”, so those 2 rows were slipped, not knit, bringing float repeats closer together the result with color reverse working out a mylar, electronic (unless DM 80 40 stitch width is in use) repeat for a variation of the fabric knit single bed.
 The stitch count is odd, allowing for a center stitch manipulation.
 KCI is used to make certain the first and last needle knit on each side.
 Floats created close to edges may be left without hooking them up.
 The fabric separates slightly along the “bowknot” edges because color reverse is used, blue squares in chart slip, create floats when Rows 6 and 12 are reached respectively, that single square becomes a non selected needle, pick up those floats with any preferred toollift them up and onto that single non selected needle, push that needle out to hold